HOTBIN Composting Science

 The obvious difference between HOT and cold composting is the temperature, which affects the rate of compost production and the ability to compost difficult food waste such as bones and kill off weed seeds, pathogens, fly eggs and larvae.

 Science between HOT and Cold Composting

 HOT composting operates at a temperature between 40-60°c in comparison to less than 20°c for cold composting.
-HOT composting is 32 times faster than traditional cold composting methods based on the Arrhenius equation, a formula for the temperature dependence of reaction rates.
+HOT composting is 32 times faster than traditional cold composting methods based on the Arrhenius equation, commonly known as the Q10 formula, a formula for the temperature dependence of reaction rates.
 In HOT composting, this equation relates to the temperature variation of thermally induced reactions, a generalisation which concludes that reaction speed doubles with every 10°c increase in temperature.

 So based on an average UK temperature of 10°c an open/outdoor cold compost heap typically takes 12-24 months to compost, but when HOTBIN is operating at 60°c it will take just 12-24 days!